1/ ARTICLE 17

 Any member permanently removing his or her boat from the moorings shall be liable for three months mooring fees from the date of removal unless at least three months written notice of removal has been given to the Harbourmaster except as provided for under bye-laws 3.B [a] and [b] above.

-Any dog brought onto the Club’s premises by a member, his family or visitors, shall at all times whilst on the premises be kept under COMPLETE control by him or them, so as to cause no nuisance, annoyance or damage.
+Any dog brought onto the Club’s premises by a member, his family or visitors, shall at all times whilst on the premises be kept under control by him or them, so as to cause no nuisance, annoyance or damage to club members or, property of the club and its members, their family or visitors.
+Specifically:

 5/ BOAT SAFETY SCHEME CERTIFICATION